Published by Carl Hedinger. Last Updated on November 6, 2023.

 The mountain town is a popular stop for Appalachian Trail hikers with both Wayah Bald Tower and Wesser Bald Fire Tower nearby.

-While in Franklin, you can’t miss the Scottish Tartans Museum commemorating Highland dress and culture or the Lazy Hiker for a beer.
+While in Franklin, you canโt miss the Scottish Tartans Museum commemorating Highland dress and culture or the Lazy Hiker for a beer.

-If you’re looking to turn your exploration of the Waterfall Byway and the surrounding areas into a multiple-day excursion, then Franklin is a great place to stay a night.
+If youโre looking to turn your exploration of the Waterfall Byway and the surrounding areas into a multiple-day excursion, then Franklin is a great place to stay a night.

 Read More: The NC Museum of History (+7 Things We Love About It!)

-NC Waterfall Byway (Clay and Cherokee Counties)
+NC Waterfall Byway Stops in Cherokee County

 The last few Waterfall Byway stops aren’t actually waterfalls, but are still worth exploring.